cheshire-cat-ai/docs/mkdocs/index.md

 If you want the Cat to solve tailored tasks you can extend its capabilities writing Python plugins to execute custom functions or call external services (e.g. APIs and other models).

+It is an API-first framework, making it seamlessly integrable with your pre-existing product.

 If you want to build your custom AI architecture, the Cat can help you!